talon-one/talon_go/docs/User.md

 `func (o *User) SetRoles(v []int32)`

 SetRoles gets a reference to the given []int32 and assigns it to the Roles field.

-### GetApplicationNotificationSubscriptions

-`func (o *User) GetApplicationNotificationSubscriptions() map[string]interface{}`

-GetApplicationNotificationSubscriptions returns the ApplicationNotificationSubscriptions field if non-nil, zero value otherwise.

-### GetApplicationNotificationSubscriptionsOk

-`func (o *User) GetApplicationNotificationSubscriptionsOk() (map[string]interface{}, bool)`

-GetApplicationNotificationSubscriptionsOk returns a tuple with the ApplicationNotificationSubscriptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### HasApplicationNotificationSubscriptions

-`func (o *User) HasApplicationNotificationSubscriptions() bool`

-HasApplicationNotificationSubscriptions returns a boolean if a field has been set.

-### SetApplicationNotificationSubscriptions

-`func (o *User) SetApplicationNotificationSubscriptions(v map[string]interface{})`

-SetApplicationNotificationSubscriptions gets a reference to the given map[string]interface{} and assigns it to the ApplicationNotificationSubscriptions field.

 ### GetAuthMethod